 Tungsten carbide is produced either by bonding one tungsten atom with a single carbon atom (represented by the chemical symbol WC) or two tungsten atoms with a single carbon atom (W2C).
 It is done by heating tungsten powder with carbon at temperatures of 2550°F to 2900°F (1400°C to 1600°C) in a stream of hydrogen gas.

 Tungsten metal can be combined with other metals to increase their strength and resistance to wear and corrosion.
 Steel alloys often contain tungsten for these beneficial properties.
-Many high-speed steels -- those used in cutting and machining tools like saw blades -- contain around 18 percent tungsten.
+Stell used in high-speed applications—those used in cutting and machining tools like saw blades—contain around 18% tungsten.

 Tungsten-steel alloys are also used in the production of rocket engine nozzles, which must have high heat resistant properties.
 Other tungsten alloys include Stellite (cobalt, chromium, and tungsten), which is used in bearing and pistons due to its durability and resistance to wear, and Hevimet, which is made by sintering a tungsten alloy powder and is used in ammunition, dart barrels, and golf clubs.